moba/installnotes/client/gnupg.md

 Desktop environment or window manager starts up:

     #!/bin/sh
-    gpg-agent --daemon --enable-ssh-support > ~/.gpgssh.env
+    gpg-agent --daemon --enable-ssh-support > ~/.gnupg/gpg-agent.env
-    . ~/.gpgssh.env
+    source ~/.gpg-agent.env

 Log out of and into your Desktop environment.

+Check if it is working

+    ssh-add -l

-Copy the Public key over to the server
+Copy the public key over to the server

     gpgkey2ssh $AUTHSUBKEY > authorized_keys
-    scp authorized_keys testuser@testserver.tld:~/.ssh/authorized_keys
+    scp authorized_keys user@server:~/.ssh/authorized_keys

+Or, alternatively, use ssh-copyid

+    ssh-copyid user@server

-Now everytime you ssh into this box ssh should ask for your PIN instead of your passphrase.
+Now when you ssh into this box ssh should ask for your PIN instead of your passphrase.

 # References

-# GnuPG Notes

 http://gagravarr.livejournal.com/137173.html